naturalis/cl-provision/ansible/README.md

 │
 ├── roles/
-│   ├── ansible-role-cumulus-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── ansible-role-cumulus-leaf             # Will set interfaces for leaf switches.
-Also PoE is enabled needed ports.
+│   ├── ansible-role-cumulus-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── ansible-role-cumulus-interfaces       # Will set interfaces and OSPF routing on spine switches and interfaces and PoE on leaf switches
-│   ├── ansible-role-cumulus-spine            # Will set interfaces and ospf for spine switches.
 │   ├── ansible-role-cumulus-uplink           # Will set interfaces and ospf for uplink switches (staging).
 │   ├── ansible-role-cumulus-license          # Can change the license key on the switches (initial setup is done by ZTP).
 │   ├── ansible-role-cumulus-monitoring       # Installs prometheus node_exporter, configures remote syslog and snmp daemon.